 Where to Visit on a Holiday to Borneo?

-The majority of visitors to Borneo have one main experience in mind: spotting orangutans.
-Sighting these incredible creatures in the wild is without a doubt magical, and something every wildlife-lover should try to do on their trip.
+Most visitors to Borneo have one experience in mind: spotting orangutans.
+Sighting these incredible creatures in the wild is, without a doubt, magical and something every wildlife-lover should try to do on their trip.
 Yet there are countless more wildlife (and non-wildlife) based activities that the island has to offer.
 You might explore the intricate temples and thriving food scene of Kuching.
 You could discover the ancient traditions of the Murat people or other indigenous groups.
 Or the more intrepid might try to summit Mount Kinabalu, the highest mountain in Malaysia, for incredible views (and impressive bragging rights!).

-Most of our itineraries focus on Malaysian Borneo, the most accessible part of the island which comprises the states of Sarawak and Sabah.
-However, more intrepid travellers may wish to explore Kalimantan, or Indonesian Borneo, where we can organise fantastic experiences too.
-We usually recommend an itinerary of 14 days or more for an in-depth exploration of the island.
+Most of our itineraries focus on Malaysian Borneo, the most accessible part of the island, which comprises the states of Sarawak and Sabah.
+However, intrepid travellers may wish to explore Kalimantan (Indonesian Borneo), where we can organise fantastic experiences too.
+We usually recommend a holiday of 14 days or more for an in-depth exploration of the island.

 WHEN TO GO TO BORNEO